-Luckily, the mutual information of two continuous probability densities does not suffer from the same mathematical difficulties and lack of clear interpretability.
+Fortunately, mutual information between continuous probability densities does not suffer from the same difficulties.
 Even though it may take an infinite number of bits to specify an arbitrary real number, the interpretation that $1$ bit of information allows you to rule out half of the probability mass remains valid.
-Mathematically, mutual information in the case of probability densities is equivalent to the discrete case, with the sums replaced by integrals:
+Mathematically, mutual information for probability densities is equivalent to the discrete case, with sums replaced by integrals:

-The mutual information also avoids the problem of the improper logarithm of the differential entropy, because for mutual information, the log is taken on the ratio of densities, in which the units cancel out.
-It is also possible to compute mutual information between discrete and continuous random variables \cite{Ross2014}.
+Mutual information also avoids the improper logarithm problem, because the log is taken on a ratio of densities in which the units cancel.
+Mutual information can also be computed between discrete and continuous random variables \cite{Ross2014}.

-In summary, in spite of the difficulties associated with the differential entropy over probability densities, mutual information retains its usefulness and a clear interpretation as the amount of information one random variable provides about another.
+In summary, despite the difficulties of differential entropy, mutual information retains a clear interpretation as the amount of information one random variable provides about another.